-Design Standards used by Water Authorities are WSA03 (Melbourne Retail Water Authority Version) in conjunction with WSA Dual Water Supply Systems code.
+Design Standards used by Water Authorities are MRWA WSAA Sewer Code (Melbourne Retail Water Authority).

-16.6 GAS
+16.6 Gas

 The design, documentation and installation of all related gas reticulation required to service the development shall be in accordance with the relevant Authority criteria, specifications and instructions.